Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-instances/renew-certificates.md

     <pre><code>kubectl create secret generic kong-cluster-ca2 -n kong \
       --from-file=ca.crt=/<div contenteditable="true">{PATH_TO_FILE}</div>/ca.crt</code></pre>

-3. Open the `values.yaml` file for your data plane and update it to point to the new secrets.
+3. Open the `values.yaml` file for your runtime instance and update it to point to the new secrets.

     Update the `secretVolumes` section: